Major enrichments for the “All Cosmic Bodies” poster

 Epoch boundaries, and ages determined for layers, change from time to time.
 Epochs get re-named.
 I painstakingly seek the best research available, to find where layers are exposed.

-• I drive throughout North America to the exposed rock layers.
+• I drive throughout the United States to the exposed rock layers.
+Road-cuts are great.

 • I collect only where that is legal and proper — never in National Parks.